juancho11gm/PensamientoAlgoritmico/README.md

 # Projects with C++

 * Download and install [CodeBlocks](http://www.codeblocks.org/downloads) or [Dev++](https://sourceforge.net/projects/orwelldevcpp/)
+* Clone the repo.
 * Open the files in the program that you have installed.
 * Compile and run them.
+* If you prefer you can run it in your terminal.

 ## Naval battle